Return of the CHAMPs: A clockwork portal to charged dark matter: Introduction

 From a model-building perspective, then, it becomes a challenge to naturally invoke such a tiny charge for the CHAMP.
 A quasi-phenomenological route would be to posit a dark sector composed of particles charged under a new Abelian gauge group $U(1)_C$.
 If the corresponding gauge boson (the dark photon $C_\mu$) kinetically mixes with the SM hypercharge boson ($B_{\mu}$) through a term $\epsilon B_{\mu\nu} C^{\mu\nu}$, it can result in the new particle(s) acquiring an effective electric charge proportional to the mixing parameter $\epsilon$.
 The smallness of $\epsilon$ is sought to be explained by requiring it to appear only through radiative corrections, to be engendered by introducing particles that carry both $U(1)_Y$ and $U(1)_C$ charges.
 However, restricting $Q_{DM} \lesssim 10^{-10} e$ requires a large suppression in the kinetic mixing, which can be realized if it is induced only at an adequately high loop order \cite{Gherghetta:2019coi}, typically necessitating the introduction of new symmetries and/or multiple new fields\footnote{A kinetic mixing of such a small magnitude could possibly be induced within string theoretic/extra-dimensional setups as well, see \emph{e.g} refs.\cite{Abel:2003ue, Abel:2008ai, Goodsell:2009xc}.
 However, from an effective four-dimensional point of view, these too, in some form, would appear to be elaborate constructions comprising multiple new degrees of freedom (at least a spectrum of gravitons).}.
+Positing such a tiny charge, typically, also brings into question the standard means of ensuring the correct relic abundance.

 In this work, we construct, instead, a model wherein the tiny charge is generated via a localization of the SM photon in a theory space.
 Appealing to the clockwork (CW) paradigm \cite{Choi:2014rja, Kaplan:2015fuy, Choi:2015fiu, Giudice:2016yja}, we enlarge the Abelian factor of the SM gauge group as $U(1)_Y \to U(1)^{N+1}$.
 A spontaneous breaking of the symmetry at a scale $f \gg m_{EW}$ by $N$ \emph{link} scalars $\Phi_j$ (with unequal charges $Q_{j+1}$ and $Q_j$ under adjacent $U(1)$'s) then leads to a theory of Abelian gauge bosons with nearest-neighbour mass terms.
 With one subgroup $U(1)_{CW}$ remaining unbroken, the vector boson spectrum contains a massless particle along with a tower of heavy partners with masses $\sim g q f$, where $g$ denotes the universal gauge coupling of the $U(1)$'s and $q$ defines the ratio $|Q_{j+1}/Q_j|$.
 As long as $q \gtrsim 2$, the clockwork mechanism dictates that the massless vector field, which can be identified with the SM hypercharge field $B_{\mu}$, is localized near the $0$-th site on the theory space lattice.
 Consequently, if the CHAMP $\chi$ is assumed to be charged only under $U(1)_N$, it would possess a coupling with $B_{\mu}$ that is suppressed by an exponential factor $\sim q^{-N}$.
 On the other hand, if the SM fermions and the Higgs field are charged under $U(1)_0$ with the same quantum numbers as the standard hypercharge assignments, their coupling with $B_{\mu}$ can, in principle, be commensurate with the SM values.